-LGBTQ Counselling at MindOut is a counselling service based in Brighton, which is run by and for LGBTQ communities.
-Our service is impartial, independent and non-judgemental.
+LGBTQ+ Counselling at MindOut is a low-cost counselling service based in Brighton, which is run by and for LGBTQ+ communities.

-If you would like any help to complete this, please ring 01273 234800.
+If you would like any help to complete the application, please ring 01273 234800.

 MindOut complies with Accessible Information Standards and can help you with any communication or information needs you have.

 Can I volunteer to be a counsellor at MindOut?